There are two parts to treating

 If you need to use the quick-relief inhaler more often

 than usual, talk to your doctor.
-This is a sign that your asthma is not
+This may be a sign that your asthma is not

 controlled and can cause problems.